 Angel networks are becoming more popular.
 These networks differ from funds in that they don’t have standing funds but rather raise capital from their members on an investment-by-investment basis.
 In this area, most of them are associated with the local universities and invest in startups led by someone with an association with the university.
 These networks are great places to look for capital if someone on the founding team is connected to the university.
 Here are the local ones:

 - Wolfpack Investor Network (North Carolina State University)

 - Unicorn Angel Network (North Carolina School of Science and Math)

-RTP Capital is an angel network not associated with a university but also worth a look.
+A couple other angel networks not associated with a university but also worth a look:

 One of the best sources of very early stage capital is NC IDEA (not to be confused with IdeaFund.)
 NC IDEA is a non-profit tasked with spurring on entrepreneurial activity throughout North Carolina.
 Every year, the organization offers a number of $50k grants to startups.
 These are grants, not investments, so they are non-dilutive — basically free money.
 Many of the area’s most successful startups have been recipients of these grants in the past.

 There are other organizations that invest in area startups with more specific areas of focus.
 Here are some of them: